msrcharan/msrcharan/README.md

 <p>
   <em>
-    Hello, I am Sricharan Muttineni, a <b>graduate student</b> from <a target="_blank" href="https://uga.edu/"> <b>University of Georgia</b>, Athens</a>.
+    Hello, I am Charan, a <b>graduate student</b> from <a target="_blank" href="https://uga.edu/"> <b>University of Georgia</b>, Athens</a>.
 I am a <b>full stack developer</b> who likes to develop several exciting applications and I'm constantly exploring new technologies and tools to improve my craft.
 I am interested in the field of <b>Data Science</b>.
 I worked in many deep learning and computer vision projects in the medical field to analyse the anomalies.
 </p>

 <br>